rubaawad/airlines-_customer_satisfaction/README.md

     # Model Training Notebook
         MODEL TRAINING.ipynb: Notebook for training machine learning models.
 # Data
-    The project uses the airlines_customer_satisfaction Dataset from Kaggle, which contains various  features such as demographic information, flight details, service ratings, travel preferences, and other relevant factors.
+    The project uses the airlines_customer_satisfaction Dataset from Kaggle, which contains various  features such as demographic information, flight details
+    service ratings
+    travel preferences
+    and other relevant factors.
     These features are essential in understanding the factors that influence customer satisfaction.
 The dataset is preprocessed before training the models.

 # Models
     The project employs several machine learning models, including:
-    Logistic Regression
     K-Nearest Neighbors
-    Gradient Boosting
-    Support Vector Machine
+    XGBoost
     Decision Tree
     Random Forest